tpiliposian/not-awesome-web3-security-roadmap/README.md

 - [Sherlock](https://audits.sherlock.xyz/contests)
 - [Hats finance](https://app.hats.finance/audit-competitions)

 There are also bug bounty platforms where you can hunt for bugs in live contracts, like [Immunefi](https://immunefi.com/) and [Remedy](https://hunt.r.xyz/).
-By the way, I’ve collected 2023-2024 Immunefi critical [bug fixes](https://github.com/tpiliposian/Immunefi-bugfixes), which could be super useful learning material, too!
+By the way, I’ve collected 2023-2024 Immunefi critical [bug fixes](https://github.com/tpiliposian/Immunefi-bugfixes), which could be useful learning material, too!

 ## Continuous Learning

+In this space, things are moving so fast that keeping up means committing to continuous learning.
+Competition’s only getting tougher.
+What I mean is, maybe you’ve read about the EVM and feel like you get how it works—but if you really want to know, go and read the codes.
+Yes, that means learning some Go first so you can dive into the details, but that’s the way.
+Same goes for math and computer science; you’ll want to sharpen those skills over time too.
+Never sit back thinking you know it all—staying competitive means pushing your growth at least as fast as the field itself.

 ## Closing Remarks